lifevit/android-sdk/README.md

 ## Usage

-You have a complete documentation in:
+You have a complete documentation of the library and all its devices in:

 https://developers.lifevit.es/